pebblecode/pebble-handbook/great-work/development/process.md

 User Stories
 ============
-* **What**: A short, simple description of a feature told from the perspective of the person who desires the new capability.
+* **What**: A short, simple description of a feature told from the perspective of the person who will use it.
 * **Who**: Anyone, but it’s the customers responsibility to ensure a prioritised backlog exists.
 * **When**: Usually a story writing workshop is held at the start of the project, but they can be created at any time.